Skip to Content

 Our trial-tested legal team has over 100 years of experience and a thorough understanding of the financial, personal, and legal challenges that come with serious injuries.
 By investigating your case and carefully documenting your injury-related expenses, we develop strategic approaches to hold the responsible party accountable and seek recovery for your financial losses.

-Contact Ross & Pines, LLC at (888) 838-4858 to discuss your case with a qualified legal professional.
+Call us at (404) 812-4300 to discuss your case with our qualified legal professional.
 Initial consultations are always free.

 Pursuing Restitution for a Traumatic Brain Injury in Atlanta